datasciencecampus/pygrams/README.md

 By using a small (5% or less) maximum document frequency for unigrams, this may help remove generic words, or stop words.

+#### Config files

+There are three configuration files available inside the config directory:

+- stopwords_glob.txt
+- stopwords_n.txt
+- stopwords_uni.txt

+The first file (stopwords_glob.txt) contains stopwords that are applied to all n-grams.
+The second file contains stopwords that are applied to all n-grams for n > 1 (bigrams and trigrams).
+The last file (stopwords_uni.txt) contains stopwords that apply only to unigrams.
+The users can append stopwords into this files, to stop undesirable output terms.

 ### Document Filters